2025 Syrian parliamentary election: Constituencies

 The seats are elected by constituencies, with varying numbers of MPs allocated to each constituency.
 Committee member Mohammed Wali stated that "Each [governorate] has several [constituencies], each [constituency] produces several members of parliament".
 There are 60 constituencies, with 49 electing an MP on election day, and 2 further electing an MP on 23 October.
+Constituencies with more than 600,000 residents will elect three members for every additional 250,000 residents.